-Every platform — social media, website builders, email clients, print services — expects images at specific dimensions.
-When you upload the wrong size, one of two things happens.
-Either the platform shrinks your image (wasting bandwidth and potentially introducing artifacts), or it stretches your image to fill a space it was not designed for (making it look soft, pixelated, or distorted).
+Every platform — social media, website builders, email clients, print services — displays images at specific dimensions.
+When you upload the wrong size, the platform either shrinks your image or stretches it to fit a space it was not designed for, which can affect how it looks.

 |---|---|---|---|